 Team step up for Browns Bay cancer support charity inspired by colleague’s journey

+Funeral Partners Northern Ireland team steps up for Browns Bay cancer support charity Hope House Ireland inspired by colleague’s journey

 The management team at Funeral Partners Northern Ireland raised funds for Hope House Ireland with a 10km sponsored walk.